mapbox/mvt-fixtures/README.md

 * `v1` (Boolean): is this fixture valid according to Version 1.x of the Mapbox Vector Tile spec
 * `v2` (Boolean): is this fixture valid according to Version 2.x of the Mapbox Vector Tile spec
 * `error` (String): describes if the encoder/decoder should recover from this error or stop completely.
+THis is only present if the fixture is invalid according to one or more spec revisions.
 Values are
   * `recoverable`: should the encoder/decoder continue move on and continue its work?
 For instance, if invalid geometry is found, can the encoder safely move to the next feature?
   * `fatal`: the encoder should completely stop its process